Fifteen Guinea Special

 The Fifteen Guinea Special was the last main-line passenger train to be hauled by steam locomotive power on British Rail on 11 August 1968 before the introduction of a steam ban that started the following day, the extra day added to allow for the movement of locomotive BR Standard Class 7 70013 Oliver Cromwell to Bressingham Steam Museum.
 It was a special rail tour excursion train organised for the occasion from Liverpool Lime Street via Manchester Victoria to Carlisle and back, and was pulled in turn by four steam locomotives during the four legs of the journey (with two engines sharing the third leg).
 The last scheduled standard gauge steam-hauled passenger services had run on 3 August 1968 from Preston.
 Steam continued to be used on the narrow gauge Vale of Rheidol Railway under British Rail, which was subsequently privatised in 1989.

 Reason for name

 The Fifteen Guinea Special was so named because of the high cost of tickets for the rail tour (15 guineas = £15 15s in pre-decimal British currency).
-Guinea prices were normally only used for luxury items or professional fees and ticket prices had been inflated due to the high demand to travel on the last B.R. steam-hauled mainline train.
+Guinea prices were normally only used for luxury items or professional fees and ticket prices had been inflated due to the high demand to travel on the last B.R. steam-hauled main line train.